ABOUT THE WISE PROGRAM

 officials make decisions on complex technological issues, and how engineers can contribute

-to legislative and regulatory public policy decisions.
+to the legislative process and regulatory public policy decisionmaking.

 Questions regarding the WISE program and how to apply should be directed at your appropriate WISE sponsor.
 However, please first review these webpages since most questions can be answered here.

 During the 9-week program, WISE students work with a faculty-member-in-residence (FMR) who creates a schedule of meetings, field trips, and events where the WISE interns interact with leaders in the U.S. Congress, the